zazaji/obsidian-SenGener/README.md

 4. You can also select different authoring models and adjust other parameters.

-7. Create a document and start writing.
+5. Create a document and start writing.
 Enjoy it.
 And contact me: zazaji@sina.com.

+## Parameter
+- API address: service address : Fill in your own API address.
+I built an example service, which includes English model, dialogue model（Chinese）, work report model（Chinese） and Tencent welm model（Chinese and few English suport）.
+Sample address: https://fwzd.myfawu.com
+- Type: You can select different authoring models.
+- Token: the token used to log in to Tencent welm.
+You can apply by yourself on Tencent welm official website.
+- Enable searching: Whether to enable full-text retrieval.
+Currently, it provides full-text retrieval for the report model.
+- Number of choices: How many candidates.
+Don’t choose too many, which will affect the speed.
+- Max length: the number of words produced at a time.
+Don’t choose too many, which will affect the speed.

 ## build your data service